joedolson/wp-to-twitter/src/readme.txt

 Requires PHP: 7.4
 License: GPLv2 or later
 Text Domain: wp-to-twitter
-Stable tag: 4.1.2
+Stable tag: 4.2.0-alpha

 Posts to X when you update your WordPress blog or add a link, with your chosen URL shortening service.

 == Description ==

-= Post Tweets from WordPress to X.com. =
+= Post Updates from WordPress to X.com and Mastodon. =

+*New in version 4.2: Mastodon support.*

 XPoster, formerly known as WP to Twitter, is a time-saving tool for keeping your X.com accounts up to date with news and posts from your site.

-XPoster uses a customizable Tweet template for Tweets sent when updating or editing posts and pages or custom post types.
-You can customize your Tweet for each post, using custom template tags to generate the Tweet.
+XPoster uses customizable status templates for updates sent when updating or editing posts, pages, or custom post types.
+You can customize your messages for each post, using custom template tags to generate the status update.

 = Free Features =

+* Support for X.com and Mastodon.
-* Use post tags as X.com hashtags
+* Use post tags as hashtags
 * Use alternate URLs in place of post permalinks
 * Support for Google Analytics
 * Support for XMLRPC remote clients